ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 1. The Administrator requests an Access Token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
 To this end, it sends to the AS an Authorization Request as defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.
 The Administrator will start or continue using secure communications with the Group Manager, according to the response from the AS.

-2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, especially verifying that the Administrator is authorized to perform the requested operations at the Group Manager, or possibly a subset of those.
+2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, especially verifying that the Administrator is authorized to obtain the requested permissions, or possibly a subset of those.

    With reference to the scope format specified in {{scope-format}}, the AS builds the value of the 'scope' claim to include in the Access Token as follows.